Mets vs. Yankees Player Props Betting Odds

 Torres Stats

-- Torres has collected 62 hits with eight doubles, a triple, 11 home runs and 29 walks.
-He has driven in 28 runs with six stolen bases.
+- Torres has 63 hits with eight doubles, a triple, 11 home runs, 29 walks and 28 RBI.
+He's also stolen six bases.

 Torres Recent Games